Maïeutiste – Veritas

 Helloween - United Alive in Madrid - 65%

 And then it happened, and we ended up with a band consisting of two vocalists, three guitarists, a bassist and a drummer.
-At the same time it did feel somewhat bitter that longtime guitarist Roland Grapow and drummer Uli Kusch were not part of this reunion.
-But despite that and the somewhat pompous nature of the of the reunion the band proved to be ready to take on the massive task, which they also cemented at last year’s Copenhell festival.
+At the same time, it did feel somewhat bitter that long-time guitarist Roland Grapow and drummer Uli Kusch were not part of this reunion.
+But despite that and the somewhat pompous nature of the reunion, the band proved to be ready to take on the massive task, which they also cemented at last year’s Copenhell festival.

-Helloween pulled this reunion off exceptionally well live, but that doesn’t translate into this live recording where many of aspects just don’t work.
+Helloween pulled this reunion off exceptionally well live, but that doesn’t translate into this live recording, where many of the aspects just don’t work.
 Seeing Hansen, Deris and Kiske ping-pong the vocals on “How Many Tears” live was fun but live it’s just messy and highly uneven.
-The album lacks live feel even more so than the previous two live Helloween albums.
+The album lacks live feel, even more so than the previous two live Helloween albums.

 www.helloween.org